rutgerblom/SDDC.Lab/FirstPod.md

             ├── Latest
             └── v1.1.8

-The next step is to populate the directories with installation media.
-Some deployment scripts will download the installation media for you when it's missing from the software library.
-Currently both Ubuntu Server and VyOS Router are downloaded when missing.
+The next step is to populate the structure with the required installation media.
+Some deployment scripts will download the installation media for you when it's missing in the software library.
+Currently both Ubuntu Server and VyOS Router are downloaded when absent.
 VMware products always need to be downloaded by you.

-In **config.yml** under **Deploy.Software** you can see (and change) which version of a particular software is going to be deployed and thus needs to be downloaded.
-The default is to deploy the latest supported combination of versions.
+In **config.yml** under **Deploy.Software** you can see (and change) which version of a particular software is going to be deployed and thus needs to be present in the software library.
+The default setting is to deploy the latest supported combination of versions.
 For your first Pod we recommend that you leave it like that.

 A populated software library could look something like this: